jlavery249/WebDetective/README.md

 - Adding Burp Suite proxy functionality
 - Future conversion to Python3 for improved performance and compatibility
 - Additional user-friendly features such as package checks, interactive mode, etc.
+- Allow multiple combination of switches to be used

 # Current Bugs
 - Issue with the lolcat command not found in some environments, needs to be installed manually and path needs to be manually hardcoded into the script.